New York State Income Taxes: the Complete Guide for Expats

 • Selling any New York-based real estate or property you own

-• Closing financial accounts based there
+• Closing financial accounts based in New York

 • Changing the registration of any New York-based businesses

-Then, you’ll need to establish ties to your desired state.
+You’ll also need to establish ties to your desired state.
 You might do this by:

-• Buying or renting real estate there
+• Buying or renting real estate

-• Registering your vehicle there
+• Registering your vehicle

-• Moving your belongings there
+• Moving your belongings

-• Registering your business there
+• Registering your business

-• Spending more time there
+• Spending more time in the state

-• Opening financial accounts there
+• Opening financial accounts

 • Filing a change-of-address form